 Many American Express cards earn Membership Rewards® points.
 These can be redeemed for gift cards, or they could be transferred to a partner loyalty program as airline miles or hotel points.
 They can also be redeemed for statement credits, but you’ll get less value per point if you redeem that way.

 American Express also offers a strong lineup of business credit cards and charge cards.
 These small business cards are marketed under the OPEN brand.
 If you’re interested in those, check out our overview of Amex business cards here.

 American Express may provide some of the following features with their cards:

 - Complimentary ShopRunner Membership: Provides free two-day shipping and returns at participating online retailers.

-- Purchase Protection: If an eligible item you buy is lost or damaged, you can get reimbursement.
+- Purchase Protection: If an eligible item you buy is lost or damaged, you can get reimbursement as a card member.

 - Extended Warranty: Eligible manufacturer’s warranties can be extended by a certain amount.

 - Global Assist Hotline: Call for help when traveling 100 miles or more from home.

 - Travel Accident Insurance: Provides coverage in case of an accident while traveling by common carrier.